valerianoaiello/Positive-Thompson-knots/README.md

 ## Bibliography
+[A2] V. Aiello, An introduction to Thompson knot theory and to Jones subgroups. accepted for publication in J. of Knot Theory and its Ramifications (2022).

 [AiIo] V. Aiello, S. Iovieno, A computational study of the number of connected components of positive Thompson links.

 [B] J. Belk, Thompson's group F. Ph.D.
 Thesis (Cornell University).  preprint arXiv:0708.3609 (2007).